Site icon BIG

 Flower Beds

 Flowers like marigolds, zinnias, and petunias can tolerate short dry periods but benefit from slow, consistent watering.
-Self-watering spikes or DIY bottle irrigation works well.
+Self-watering spikes or DIY bottle irrigation work well.

 Container Gardens